 I was inspired by the work and life of Van Gogh, his wild shapes and colour transitions which mirrored the raw emotions and struggles of his inner life.
-Then I saw the same in the life and art of Tom Thomson, the sense of mystery in wilderness scenes that foreshadow his early and mysterious death.
-Rather than scratching my head about the strange shapes and hues of Thomson and the Group of Seven, I felt inexplicably intense emotions I couldn’t define when I looked at their depictions of Algonquin Park— the lakes and portages I knew quite well from summer jobs as fisheries technician.
+Then I saw the same in the life and art of Tom Thomson, the sense of mystery in wilderness scenes that foreshadow his mysterious death.
+From the work of Thomson and the Group of Seven, I was inspired when I looked at their depictions of Algonquin Park— the lakes and portages I knew quite well from summer jobs as fisheries technician.
 These were jagged skies, scraggy trees and blazing hills that communicated a new sense of mystery and raw beauty.

-During recovery from a motor vehicle incident, I learned about the significant healing properties of the artistic process.
-Subsequently, I led weekly art classes at the Glenrose Rehabilitation Hospital for out-patients with brain injuries.
-More recently, I have worked at the Bissell Centre in inner-city Edmonton, finding there some profoundly talented people.
+I learned about the significant healing properties of the artistic process, and I have taught art at the Glenrose Rehabilitation Hospital and at the Bissell Centre in inner-city Edmonton, finding there some profoundly talented people.
 From this experience, I have gained yet more perspectives on how we view the world.